ivrit-ai/asr-training/README.md

 | common_voice_17   | [mozilla-foundation/common_voice_17_0](https://huggingface.co/datasets/mozilla-foundation/common_voice_17_0) | test       | sentence      | he                         | ✅    |
 | hebrew_speech_kan | [imvladikon/hebrew_speech_kan](https://huggingface.co/datasets/imvladikon/hebrew_speech_kan)                 | validation | sentence      | -                          | ❌    |

+## Leaderboard

+We publish the results on the [HF Leaderboard](https://huggingface.co/spaces/ivrit-ai/hebrew-transcription-leaderboard).
+Contact us to add your model to the leaderboard.

 ## Common Problems

 ## `Unable to load any of {libcudnn_ops.so.9.1.0, libcudnn_ops.so.9.1, libcudnn_ops.so.9, libcudnn_ops.so}`